5G-MAG/Standards/index.md

 * [Specifications and related information](pages/xr.html)

 ## Feedback on Technical Specifications maintained by external SDOs
 5G-MAG maintains this GitHub repository open to the community to provide feedback on specifications, in particular, comments, bug-fixing or request for new features.

+> [!TIP]
-More information can be found at [https://www.5g-mag.com/feedback](https://www.5g-mag.com/feedback).
+> More information can be found at [https://www.5g-mag.com/feedback](https://www.5g-mag.com/feedback).

 ### 3GPP (Third Generation Partnership Project) Specifications
 - [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen%20is%3Aissue%20project%3A5g-mag%2F33)